Terminal-2 icon

 reference Your reference to this payment modification, for use in your reconciliation process.

-• pspReference: the PSP reference associated with this capture request.
+• pspReference: The PSP reference associated with this capture request.
 Note that this is different from the PSP reference associated with the pre-authorization request.

 • status: received.

-• reference: your reference to this payment modification, for use in your reconciliation process.
+• reference: Your reference to this payment modification, for use in your reconciliation process.

 Recover failed payments